Slayer rule: Arizona

 In 2012, the Arizona legislature amended Arizona's slayer rule to include the lesser crime of manslaughter in an effort to subject more killers to civil disinheritance.
 Prior to the 2012 amendment, only killers found guilty of murder in the first or second degree would be disinherited under Arizona's slayer rule.
 Several specific cases (e.g., Grace Pianka; Douglas Grant; and Gilbert Ramos) prompted the Arizona legislature to amend Arizona's slayer rule by 1) expressly defining “intentional and felonious” to mean any individual who is found guilty of murder in the first or second degree, or the lesser crime of manslaughter; 2) allowing victims to place the decedent's estate in constructive trust immediately from the time of the killing; and 3) allowing the victims to place the slayer's estate (i.e., life insurance benefits) in constructive trust, in the case of murder-suicide.
 Arizona now touts its slayer rule as the strongest in the nation.

+Florida

+The Florida slayer rule prevents a murderer receiving the benefits they would otherwise be entitled to by the terms of the victim's will itself or by statute.
+Although a murder conviction is sufficient to invoke the rule, it is not required, and the court has discretion to determine by the greater weight of the evidence whether the surviving person intentionally killed or contributed to the killing of the decedent for the purposes of applying the rule.

+Not only has Florida codified the slayer rule, but the Florida Statutes also contain a provision depriving a surviving person of the benefits of inheritance when convicted of abuse, neglect, exploitation, or the aggravated manslaughter of an elderly person or a disabled adult.
+However, conviction for the foregoing offenses only creates a rebuttable presumption, whereas a conviction for murder is conclusive for applicability of the slayer statute.

+Illinois

+A person found guilty of financial exploitation, abuse or neglect cannot inherit any benefit from their victim.

+Kansas

+Kansas prohibits a slayer's inheritance where suicide is shortly after the murder.